Bernardo-MG/development-docs/java/ci.md

 Continuous Integration is handled through [Travis CI][travis].

-### Status flags
+## Status flags

-A few flags, stored in environmental variables, are used to control the CI flow.
-These are required by the [CI scripts][scripts_repo].
+A few flags are used to control the CI flow.
+These are required by the [CI scripts][scripts_repo] and stored in environmental variables.

 [ci_flow]: ../img/diagram/ci_java_activity.png
 [scripts_repo]: https://github.com/Bernardo-MG/ci-shell-scripts